 You can get your Phase II application packet:

 After the completed application is received by the program, a review of the application will be completed and if accepted, the Occupational Therapy Assistant program will conduct interviews with perspective students prior to acceptance into the Phase II.

-Twenty students are accepted into Phase II each Fall Semester.
-Applicants will be accepted based on the date the Phase II program applicant file was completed.
+We accept approximately 20 students into Phase II each Fall Semester.
+Applicants will be accepted based on the initial date of their completed Phase II applicant file.